Joint distribution of Hecke eigenforms on $\mathbb{H}^3$: Statement and tools

 \begin{rem} Assing \cite{assing_sup-norm_2019} recently proved a stronger bound on sup-norm for Eisenstein series with exponent $3/8$, matching the quality of \cite{young_note_2018}; however the above lemma is sufficient to our purposes and we provide an elementary proof for completeness. \end{rem}

 \begin{proof} We follow closely \cite{young_note_2018}.
 Consider the Fourier expansion given in \eqref{eq:FE_Eisenstein_H3} and the relation $E=\frac{|\mathcal{O}_K^*|}{2}E_{\infty}$.
 After applying the Cauchy-Schwarz inequality, it suffices to bound the others terms being bounded with respect to $\Omega$.
 By the reflection formula for the Gamma function we can rewrite it as To simplify the notation, denote $L=4\pi r/\sqrt{|d_K|}$ and notice that both $L$ and $1/L$ are bounded in terms of $\Omega$.
-Applying the uniform asymptotic expansion due to Balogh \cite{balogh_asymptotic_1967} for the $K$-Bessel function, we obtain the estimates
+We need to state uniform asymptotic estimates for the $K$-Bessel function, that we encapsulate in the following lemma.